cloudfoundry/gorouter/README.md

 Because of the nature of the data present in `/varz` and `/routes`, they require http basic authentication credentials.
-These credentials can be found the BOSH manifest for cf-release under the `router` job:
+These credentials can be found the BOSH manifest for cf-deployment under the `router` job:

 ```
 properties: